BlakeMStewart/GridzillaTransform/README.md

 ## Assumptions
 The screen buffer uses a logical X,Y coordinate system where the origin is in the lower left corner.
-The format of the screen buffer is a two dimensional array where each cell contains a 3 eleemnt array of RGB values.
+Logically, the format of the screen buffer is a two dimensional array where each cell contains a 3 eleemnt array of RGB values.
+The screen buffer is represented by a object that has the method `getPixelColors(x, y)` which returns a 3 element array;
 The screen buffer has a resolution of 168 x 36.
 All coordinate values are positive.
 The lower left most posistion is (0, 0).
 The upper right most position is (167, 35).

 The Gridzilla layout is as follows: